raghupriya099/CNNTrafficSignClassification/README.md

 ## 8. Conclusion
 This notebook demonstrates an effective CNN pipeline for traffic sign classification—from data loading and model training to evaluation and prediction.
+We started with downloading the dataset, preprocessing it, created the model and found out the predictions using the model.
+During preprocessing we found that this dataset has 43 classes.
+Model reached an accuracy of 95%+ in just 10 epochs, we can further optimize the model using hyper parameter tuning and reach a higher accuracy

 ---